open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 Next, set up your hosts and assoicated IPs and create an inventory file.

-1. Create your hosts and add public SSH keys to them.

 This example uses eight Linux hosts: two Ubuntu hosts, two CentOS hosts, two Fedora hosts, and two Debian hosts.

-2. Create an Ansible inventory file.
+1. Create an Ansible inventory file.

    The Ansible inventory, which resides in a file named `inventory`, looks similar to this: